 Outside of this, if you don’t mind losing access to the various shortcuts available through mouse gestures, we’d recommend going small and wireless.
 That’s why we’d probably say to look up the Coolermaster MM712, which we reviewed.
 It’s a comfortable, lightweight mouse that can be Bluetooth as well as wired or dedicated wireless over 2.4GHz via a dongle.

-The best Keyboard for MacBook: A Keychron keyboard
+The best premium Keyboard for MacBook: Keychron

 After fixing the MacBook keyboards from the butterfly design, it’s still debatable as to whether Apple actually makes a “good keyboard” or not.
 With this said, we’re snobs around this stuff and it all depends on what you want out of it.